 Today, Coco accompanies children with autism through their speech therapists, occupational therapists, psychologists, and psychometricians in special schools, at the office or for home help.
 All professionals who wish to subscribe to Coco can benefit from a monitoring platform.
 It is therefore possible to see the evolution and improvement of the autistic children in order to personalize their care.

 Working with a person with autism is possible with activities adapted to their needs.
-In the Coco app, there are more than 30 games adapted to children to stimulate the different cognitive functions efficiently while having fun.
+In the COCO THINKS and COCO MOVES app, there are more than 30 games adapted to children to stimulate the different cognitive functions efficiently while having fun.
 Often autistic children are followed by several therapists, but we must not forget that they remain children and children need to play and have fun.
 Coco offers a solution that takes into consideration the “child’s side” (by offering fun games) and the “professional’s side” (by offering cognitive stimulation games).
 Everyone wins!

 FORMS OF AUTISM